Sunlight: Nature’s Most Powerful Daily Reset Button

 6. Evening Light: Protecting Your Nighttime Hormones

-While daytime sunlight is beneficial, artificial light at night, especially blue light from screens, can delay melatonin release and disrupt sleep.
+While daytime sunlight is a friend, artificial light at night, especially blue light from screens, can delay melatonin release and disrupt sleep.

 Invest into blue blocking lights and red lights for your home.
 I personally use these blue blocking lights.